Geometric noise spectrum in interferometers: Spectrum of light ray quantum fluctuations

 We will refer to this tensor as the \emph{geodetic} tensor.
-It is associated with a null geodesic as seen by a pair of mirror and beamsplitter.\footnote{We acknowledge that it was presented in a poster session at the Aspen conference ``Observables in Quantum Gravity: From Theory to Experiment''.} It is of rank one and can be written as a product $\Sigma_{n}^{ab}(p)=\frac12 \sigma_n^a(p) \sigma_n^b(p)$ where
+It is of rank one and associated with a null geodesic as seen by a pair of mirror and beamsplitter.\footnote{We acknowledge that it was presented in a poster session at the Aspen conference ``Observables in Quantum Gravity: From Theory to Experiment''.}.
+The vector $\sigma_n^a$ satisfies